octopusthink/kelpie/README.md

 This is very much an experiment-in-progress.
 If you're interested in using Kelpie for your own projects, do feel free, but keep in mind that it is extremely experimental at the moment.

-## Getting Started
+## Building a site with Kelpie

-### Get your files in order
+### Getting started

 1. Download a copy of Kelpie from this repo using the "Clone" button.
 2. Remove any *.lock files.
 (Eventually, we'll make a package available!)
 3. Rename any files with "kelpie" in the name to your theme's namespace.
 (This should be the main theme folder, plus the classes files in /classes.)
 4. Run a find-and-replace to get all instances of "Kelpie" and "kelpie" (case-sensitive!) with your theme name.